 46- Toronto’s EdgeWalk

-Adrenalin junkies love Toronto’s EdgeWalk, a hands-free walk along a 1.5 metre-wide ledge encircling the top of the CN Tower.
+Adrenalin junkies love Toronto’s EdgeWalk, a hands-free walk along a 1.5 metre-wide ledge encircling the top of the CN Tower and one of the top things to do in Toronto.

 Lean back over Toronto with nothing but air and breathtaking views of Lake Ontario beneath you.